33 Essential Website Elements Every Business Website Must Include

 People often don’t believe what we say about ourselves.
 But they do trust what other people say about us.
-Even if you’ve got just one testimonial, put it up on your site.
-It will get you more business, and hopefully more testimonials.
+Even if you have just one testimonial, put it on your site.
+It will get you more business and hopefully more testimonials.
 If you only have a few testimonials, scatter them around your site.
 If you have more than six, you can place them on a separate testimonials page.

 24 – Professional Logos and Affiliations

-Are you a member of your local Chamber of Commerce or other business association?
-Are you reviewed on Angie’s List?
+Are you a local Chamber of Commerce or other business association member?
+Is your business listed on review sites like Angi?
 Perhaps you need professional accreditation in your line of work.
 Whatever it is, include any credentials, associations, or certifications you have.
 Use the logo images of these verifications and link back to their sites.
 It all helps you appear a trusted professional!

 25 – Unique Product Descriptions